MengyanLi1992/MUGS/README.md

 We have also provided a simulated example in the 'Demo' folder.
 We mimic the structure of our real data and generate two SPPMI matrices, two dummy matrices based on prior group structures, and code-code pairs for tuning and evaluation using the function 'DataGen_rare_group' in 'MUGSFun_sim.R'.
 The three key functions for updating group effects, code effects, and code-site effects are the same as those used for real data analysis.
 Additionally, we have provided a simplified function, 'evaluation.sim', for evaluation using the established code-code pairs and the set of embedding vectors.

+The updated code and R package can be found at https://github.com/celehs/MUGS.